 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-What comes to mind when you think of the holidays?
-For me, it’s the delicious smell of familiar foods and seeing faces I love around the table.
-As kids, we couldn’t get enough of those butter-soaked mashed potatoes or sugar-laden candied yams, but as adults, we know those dishes aren’t doing our health any favors!
-So I decided to reinvent a few holiday favorites and created some healthy recipes you can enjoy year-round.
-They’re simple to make, packed with flavor and so good for you.
+As kids, during the holidays, we couldn’t get enough of stuffing or those sugar-laden candied yams.
+But as adults, we know those dishes aren’t doing our health any favors!
+So I decided to reinvent a few holiday favorites and created some healthy Thanksgiving-inspired recipes you can enjoy year-round.
+They’re simple to make, packed with flavor and actually pretty good for you too.

 Turkey as a lean protein is a great place to start.
 We skip the skin and gravy, and make it healthier by sautéing it in olive oil, this time with a citrus twist! blood orange flavored olive oil adds a sunny, buttery flavor along with heart-healthy “good” fats.
 Not only does it taste delicious, this “liquid gold” is packed with antioxidants like vitamin E. I also add a drizzle at the end for a warm, citrusy finish.